 Specialty Products

-medicinal herbs, salves, soap
+corn shocks, medicinal herbs, plants, salves, soap

 See this listing in the Online Local Food Guide.